-Communication is very important because it is the process of sharing information, ideas, and opinions.
-It makes teams bond stronger, get to know each other and find solutions to problems.
+Interpersonal communication is the process of sharing information, ideas, and opinions between two or more people.
+It makes teams bond stronger, get to know each other, and find solutions to problems if there are any.

-Effective communication and correctly identifying the nonverbal cues when having meetings or hot discussions is essential.
+Effective communication and identification of nonverbal cues when having meetings or hot discussions are essential.
 We often try to hide our emotions, feelings, and ideas but our bodies still send some subtle messages.

 Establishing relationships on a professional and personal level requires effective communication abilities.
-Verbal and nonverbal communication are the two main categories and this blog will focus mainly on the non-verbal aspect of communication.
+Verbal communication and nonverbal communication are the two main categories and this blog will focus mainly on the non-verbal aspect of communication.
+Understanding non-verbal communication – such as body language, facial expressions, and gestures – can significantly enhance interpersonal interactions.

 Nonverbal communication is frequently unintentional but may reveal a great deal about individuals and situations, even though most of us are aware of it and utilize it frequently.

 Learning the types of nonverbal communication means that you can get better at reading body language.
-However odd it may seem; we all display behaviors that have the same function during stressful situations and not only.
-Emotions are universal.
+While it may seem odd, we all display behaviors that have the same function during stressful situations and not only.
+Emotions are universal and transcend cultural boundaries, highlighting the importance of mastering non-verbal cues in our communication toolkit.
+By honing these skills, you can more skilfully navigate interpersonal dynamics and foster deeper connections with others.

 What is nonverbal communication?

-Nonverbal communication or body language is the use of gestures, tone of voice, expressions, body posture, and so on to send a message.
+Nonverbal communication is body language, gestures, tone of voice, facial expressions, body posture, etc, used for conveying information.
 But why are these wireless cues so important to identify?

 Body language is an essential part of communication and it helps you send an emotion or feeling to other people.